MasouShizuka/projects.yazi/README.md

 When `update_after_save` enabled, the saved project will be saved to last project.
 When `update_after_load` enabled, the loaded project will be saved to last project.

+### `merge`

+When `quit_after_merge` enabled, the merged project will be exited after merging.

 ### `notify`

-When enabled, notifications will be shown when the user saves/loads/deletes a project and deletes all projects.
+When enabled, notifications will be shown when the user saves/loads/deletes/merges a project and deletes all projects.

 `title`, `timeout`, `level` are the same as [ya.notify](https://yazi-rs.github.io/docs/plugins/utils/#ya.notify).